SGKolibri/jobFinderMobileApp/README.md

 # jobFinderMobileApp
-A job finder application for mobile phones created for study purposes.
+A job finder application for mobile phones built with React Native created for study purposes.